Skip to content

 OECD-DAC donors and multilateral development banks should:

-• Make funding for air quality a stronger priority for finance and target new funding into overlooked regions like Africa.
+• Make funding for air quality a stronger priority for finance and target new funding into overlooked regions such as Africa.
 Double the share of international ODA funding for air quality in Africa from 3.7% in 2021 to at least 7% in 2024.

 • OECD countries who have not yet committed to phase out all existing ODA investment in high-emission fossil fuels should do so now, and redirect this funding to accelerate a just energy transition.

-• Engage directly with city mayors and local leaders to target finance and support to evidence-based, locally developed solutions to address air quality and climate change in Africa.
+• Engage directly with city mayors and local leaders to target finance and support to evidence-based, locally developed solutions to address air quality, health and climate change in Africa.
+Work with local governments and other partners to help secure necessary financing for the scaling of successful pilot interventions.

 Citizens and civil society organisations should: